Combine Community Intervention and Action Research for Positive Social Change

 Course Offerings in Clinical-Community Psychology

 Some of the courses offered in this master's in clinical-community psychology program include:

 - Mental Health & Well-Being: Individual and Collective

 - Psychology of Human Diversity

-With a master’s degree in clinical-community psychology, you will have the option to pursue a doctoral degree as well as various career opportunities, such as:
+With a master’s degree in psychology, you will have the option to pursue a doctoral degree as well as various career opportunities, such as: